 Your whole body health is a good reason to take care of gum disease at the first sign that you may have it.
 No matter how well you brush and floss, gum disease can still happen, so if you have swollen, inflamed or bleeding gums, tell your dentist immediately.

-Regular dental checkups are important because the dentist may detect problems earlier than you can, and early treatment is much easier than later treatment.
+Regular dental checkups are important because our Los Gatos dentist may detect problems earlier than you can, and early treatment is much easier than later treatment.

-If you would like to learn more about how dentistry can help you protect you health, please schedule a free consultation.
+If you would like to learn more about how dentistry can help you protect you health, please schedule a consultation by calling (408) 354-5600.